From his early days, Brandon helped his grandmother in her garden. He has always been passionate about tomatoes.

 2. Containers to Plant the Seeds

 You're going to want to use small containers, with a depth of at least 3 inches for the germination of the seeds.
 You could use larger containers too, but I suggest smaller containers as the soil used for germination is a bit different from what the plants would eventually grow in.
 Moreover, there are benefits to transplanting a tomato plant after germination—you bury the stem a bit to get more roots—which I would personally say is crucial for the future well-being of the plant.
 However, you should understand that this is just a suggestion and not a must.
+I would recommend that you read my guide on how deep tomato roots grow so you can make an informed decision.

 Just make sure that the container you use has holes at the bottom, if not, make some holes yourself.
 This prevents the possibility of the soil getting too wet, thereby preventing root rot.